Home > DTI Ratio Explained

 Cash Reserves

-Having 6+ months of mortgage payments in savings after closing demonstrates financial stability.
-This is the single most powerful compensating factor for both conventional and FHA loans.
+6+ months of mortgage payments in savings after closing.
+The single most powerful compensating factor for both conventional and FHA (Fannie Mae B3-4).

 High Credit Score (720+)

-A strong credit history suggests you manage debt responsibly even at higher levels.
-Fannie Mae DU may approve DTIs up to 50% when combined with a 720+ FICO score.
+Strong credit history.
+Fannie Mae Desktop Underwriter may approve DTIs up to 50% when combined with a 720+ FICO and other compensating factors (Selling Guide B3-6-02).

 Minimal Payment Shock